Resource Marginal Problems: Other Proofs

 and

-These are taken from the eigenstates and eigenvalues of $W_{\rm X} + 0.01\times\id_{\rm X}$, where $\{W_{\rm X}\}$ are the witness operators from Theorem~\ref{Result:RTWitness} that can be found by SDP (using the terminology of Appendix~\ref{App:Proof-Result:DiscriminationTask}, it also means that we choose $\Delta = 0.01$).
+These are taken from the eigenstates and eigenvalues of $W_{\rm X} + 0.01\times\id_{\rm X}$, where $\{W_{\rm X}\}_{\rm X}$ are the witness operators from Theorem~\ref{Result:RTWitness} that can be found by SDP (using the terminology in the proof of Theorem~\ref{Result:DiscriminationTask}, it also means that we choose $\Delta = 0.01$).
 The actual POVMs used in the calculation are given by